 There’s more to Mexico than sombreros, enchiladas, and tequila.
 Some of the biggest surfable waves in the Americas can be found on the Pacific coast of mainland Mexico.

-Despite being a popular choice among SoCal surfers, when it comes to surfing Cabo, Northern Baja, or Mainland Mexico, the third-largest country in Latin America still boasts huge untapped potential for epic surf trips.
+Despite being a popular choice among SoCal surfers when it comes to surfing Cabo, Northern Baja, or Mainland Mexico, the third-largest country in Latin America still boasts huge untapped potential for epic surf trips.
 There are classic point breaks, tubing beach breaks, and strong offshore winds; you name it!
 And, the further south you go, the more deserted the beaches become.

-Where & when to surf in Mexico
+Where and When to Surf in Mexico

 Windy Baja California, with its chilly water, is a swell magnet known for producing some of the best waves in Mexico.
 Unfortunately, there are no secret surf spots in northern Baja anymore, as San Diego day-trippers have been exploring the area for decades.
 But, if you go further south, crowds will no longer be an issue.